mosabelagha/Team-Scheduler/README.md

 2. Export to a CSV file
 3. Open Scheduler.jar
 4. Click the button when you're ready
+5. In the 'output' folder there are multiple results
-5. Open "Results.csv" to see the results
+   * Open 'Recommended.csv' to see the best results
+   * The other files are different schedules that you can choose

 # Todo
 * Fix corner cases
 * Make variables more dynamic
-* Minimize number of people "Not Sorted"